ShareFacebook Twitter AddThis

 Where do Lima beans come from?

 Native to South America, Lima beans have a long and interesting history, boasting the title of one of the oldest beans to come out of the New World.
-The plump kidney shaped bean is available either frozen, canned or dried making them a convenient stand by ingredient and a useful pantry ingredient.
+The plump kidney shaped bean is available either frozen, canned or dried making them a convenient stand by ingredient.

 Benefits of Lima Beans